 This summary highlights selected information appearing elsewhere in this prospectus.
 While this summary highlights what we consider to be important information about us, you should carefully read this entire prospectus before investing in our Common Stock and warrants, especially the risks and other information we discuss under the headings "Risk Factors" and "Management's Discussion and Analysis of Financial Condition and Results of Operation" and our consolidated financial statements and related notes incorporated by reference herein.
 Our fiscal year end is June 30 and our fiscal years ended June 30, 2023 and 2024 are sometimes referred to herein as fiscal years 2023 and 2024, respectively.
 Some of the statements made in this prospectus discuss future events and developments, including our future strategy and our ability to generate revenue, income and cash flow.
-These forward-looking statements involve risks and uncertainties which could cause actual results to differ materially from those contemplated in these forward-looking statements.
+These forward-looking statements.
 See "Cautionary Note Regarding Forward-Looking Statements".
 Unless otherwise indicated or the context requires otherwise, the words "we," "us," "our", "Upexi," and the "Company" refer to Upexi, Inc., a Nevada corporation, and unless the context indicates otherwise, also includes our wholly-owned subsidiaries.